Structured, experiential learning

 At least part of the real learning begins following the practical teacher training, when all students undertake an assignment based upon a brief question paper and a practical case study which is written up for assessment.
 Students have up to six months from attending the course to complete and submit their assignment.
 Examples are given of assignment structure and guidance over the required content.

 After completion of the course and assignments, successful graduates are offered the opportunity to join the network of Mindfulness Now licensed and accredited teachers.
 The learning / support is ongoing and open-ended.
 The college maintains an open-door policy of welcoming students and graduates in person or via skype / phone.

 Each Wednesday evening the college has a meditation ‘sitting’ open to all students and graduates.
 This is an ideal opportunity, at least for more local students, to maintain supportive, formal practice.
 All are welcome although we request that you phone us and book – just in case we run out of space!

 In many ways learning mindfulness is a lifetime journey and one where do our best to ‘embody’ the practice in order to be authentic.
 We can’t really be an effective teacher without this.
-Graduates who wish to be part of our ‘programme’ are required to sign up to our code of ethical practice, maintain supervision (provided free for the first 12 months as part of the training fee), and undertake a certain amount of ongoing developmental study (CPD).
+Graduates who wish to be part of our ‘programme’ are required to sign up to our code of ethical practice, maintain supervision, and undertake a certain amount of ongoing developmental study (CPD).